DREAM Act: 2010

 Less than a month later, on November 16, President Barack Obama and top Democrats pledged to introduce the Dream Act into the House by November 29.
 The House of Representatives passed the DREAM Act on December 8, 2010, but the bill failed to reach the 60-vote threshold necessary to end debate on the Senate floor (55-41—Motion to invoke cloture on the motion to concur in the House amendment to the Senate amendment No. 3 to H.R.
 5281).
+As a result, the DREAM Act failed to pass.

 2011

-On May 11, 2011, then Senate Majority Leader Harry Reid reintroduced the DREAM Act in the Senate.
+On May 11, 2011, then Senate majority leader Harry Reid reintroduced the DREAM Act in the Senate.
 Some Republicans who had supported the bill in the past, including Sen. John Cornyn of Texas, Jon Kyl of Arizona, John McCain of Arizona, and Lindsey Graham of South Carolina, withheld their votes, objecting that such a bill should not be granted without increasing immigration enforcement.
 Reid indicated that he would consider adding a workplace enforcement measure in the DREAM Act that would require every employer to use E-Verify, the government's Internet-based work eligibility verification system.
 President Obama supported the bill as one of his efforts to reform the US immigration system.

-In July 2011, the state of California enacted the California DREAM Act, giving undocumented immigrant students access to private college scholarships for state schools.
-In August, the state of Illinois authorized a privately funded scholarship plan for children of immigrants both documented and undocumented.
+In July 2011, the state of California enacted the California DREAM Act, giving illegal immigrant students access to private college scholarships for state schools.
+In August, the state of Illinois authorized a privately funded scholarship plan for children of immigrants regardless of legal status.

 2012

-On June 15, 2012, Barack Obama announced that his administration would stop deporting undocumented immigrants who match certain criteria included in the proposed DREAM Act.
+On June 15, 2012, Barack Obama announced that his administration would stop deporting illegal immigrants who match certain criteria included in the proposed DREAM Act.
 On August 15, 2012, the U.S. Citizenship and Immigration Services (USCIS) began accepting applications under the Obama administration's new Deferred Action for Childhood Arrivals (DACA) program.
 Thousands applied for the new program.
 Because DACA was designed in large measure to address the immigration status of the same people as the DREAM Act, the two programs are often debated together, with some making little distinction between them and others focusing on the difference between the DREAM Act's legislative approach in contrast to the implementation of DACA through executive action.
 As of January 2017, 740,000 people have registered through DACA.